Ex-Soldier Kindly Myers Wows In Multicolor Halterneck Bikini

 Kindly Myers has delivered a stunning new bikini update.
-The ex-soldier and model doesn’t seem to stop nailing her updates: a “Jamaica me crazy” snap of Kindly in a rolled-down swimsuit made The Inquisitr‘s headlines just this week.
-Today is seeing the blonde bombshell back in her trademark two-piece – likely a treat for her fans.
+The ex-soldier and model doesn’t seem to stop nailing her updates; a “Jamaica me crazy” snap of Kindly in a rolled-down swimsuit made The Inquisitr’s headlines just this week.
+Today is seeing the blond bombshell back in her trademark two-piece — likely a treat for her fans.

 Kindly’s photo today showed her shot outdoors and in full daylight.
 The blonde was seen posing amid greenery formed by climbing plants, with the backdrop proving refreshing as Kindly clung onto a stalk with one hand.
 The sizzling bikini body was steaming things up, though.
 Kindly was rocking a super-tiny and multicolor bikini with patterned fabrics in purple, blue, and other colors, with an almost floral feel to the finish.
 The halterneck upper was showcasing the star’s ample assets as she was photographed in semi-profile, with a healthy cleavage flashing manifesting.
 The star’s lowers were barely-there, although the photo itself was a tasteful one.

-Kindly rocked her long blonde hair worn cascading down her back, with today affording the bombshell finish that the model’s fans so love.
+Kindly let her long blond hair cascade down her back, with today affording the bombshell finish that the model’s fans so love.

-A caption from Kindly seemed out to confirm that her career is on the up: a little humor was also used.
+A caption from Kindly seemed out to confirm that her career is on the up; a little humor was also used.

 Kindly’s update quickly racked up likes, with over 4,000 clocked in just 45 minutes.
 The star was also left many comments, with fans appearing mostly floored by her beauty and killer body.